griffinbank/rules_clojure/design.md

 When a compile job comes in, allocate a classloader.
 After compiling, if the namespace being AOT'd did not contain `defprotocol`, return the classloader to the cache.
-If it did compile a protocol, GC the cacheloader
+If it did compile a protocol, discard the classloader.

 # Rejected Implementations